btcontract/lncloud/README.md

 > db.scheduledTxs.createIndex( { "txid": 1 }, { expireAfterSeconds: 3600 * 24 * 14 } )
 ```

-6. Get Eclair fat JAR file, either by downloading it directly from a repository or by compiling from source e.g.
+6. Get Eclair fat JAR file, either by downloading it directly from a repository or by compiling from source:
 `git clone https://github.com/btcontract/olympus.git`
 `cd eclair`
 `mvn package`